PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 > + Connect your IndustrialPI to the Internet for the first time via the Ethernet interface.
 > + If you connect your IndustrialPI 4 with a WiFi- Hotspot follow the points of [Set up Cockpit-IndustrialPI](#83-set-up-cockpit-industrialpi).

-+ get all updates with the commando
++ get all updates with the commando:
 ```
 sudo apt-get update
 ```